toiletbril/toiletdb/README.md

 **THIS SOFTWARE IS UNFINISHED, UNSAFE, AND IS NOT SUITABLE FOR PRODUCTION.
 USE IT AT YOUR OWN RISK.**

-In-memory database with an ability to serialize into readable files and a CLI for it.
+In-memory database with an ability to serialize into readable files.

 I got this idea from my friends' course project.
-The actual task was too easy, so I decided to implement a whole database instead :3c.
+The actual task was too easy, so I decided to implement a whole database :3c.

 ## Table of contents